What happens if you're mis-sold a home?

 What does mis-sold mean?

-Being mis-sold a home means that someone has bought a property based on representations made by the seller which turn out to be incorrect.
+Being mis-sold a home means that someone has bought a property based on representations made by the seller which turn out to be incorrect, otherwise known as property misrepresentation.
 Although the buyer is responsible for doing their own due diligence on the property, if the seller makes any erroneous statements on which the buyer relies to make the purchase, then they may be able to make a claim.

 What are examples of mis-selling property?